Taking action on Net Zero: Free bus travel for all under 22s to help combat climate change.

 With one double decker bus being the equivalent of removing 75 single occupancy cars from Scotland’s roads, the free bus travel scheme is one way we’re helping to meet that target.

 Embedding a culture of using sustainable travel methods is key, and many young people are actively involved in tackling the climate emergency, with research showing that 61% of young Scots feel that free access to bus travel will play a central role in the fight against climate change.

-The Scottish Government is working with its partners at the Improvement Service and National Entitlement Card Programme Office – who are responsible for the management of the NEC and support local authorities with the application process – and Young Scot to deliver the scheme.
+The Scottish Government collaborated with its partners at the Improvement Service and National Entitlement Card Programme Office – who are responsible for the management of the NEC and support local authorities with the application process – and Young Scot to deliver the scheme.
 Over 16s can apply directly to join the Scheme: Parents or guardians can apply for their children aged between 5 and 15.

-young people will benefit from the scheme
+young people benefit from the scheme

 Further information can be found at the Transport Scotland website